Cano, Cruz power Mariners past Marlins in Ichiro return

 The Mariners added two runs in the fourth.
 Leonys Martin singled, stole second and then advanced to third on an errant pick-off attempt by Koehler.
 Dyson's one-out looping double over third scored Martin.
 Dyson advanced to third on Mitch Haniger's ground out and came home on Cano's double off the wall in left-center.

+''I just couldn't really get that last out in the fourth fast enough before they scored those two more,'' said Koehler, who allowed five runs and seven hits with three walks in four innings.

-Taylor Motter's third home run, a one-out-shot into the second deck in left, pushed the lead to 6-0.
+Taylor Motter's third home run, a one-out-shot into the second deck in left in the sixth, pushed the lead to 6-0.

+Motter, filling in for injured shortstop Jean Segura, is hitting .409 with four doubles, three homers and six RBIs in his last six games.

+Miranda allowed a pair of two-out singles in the sixth but retired Yelich on an inning-ending fly out to right.

 TRAINER'S ROOM